EmergeTools/emerge-upload-action/README.md

 Action to upload your build directly to Emerge for analysis.

+> [!IMPORTANT]
+> Emerge recommends using the [Emerge Gradle plugin](https://docs.emergetools.com/docs/gradle-plugin) as the primary integration point on Android.
+If using the Gradle Plugin, the GitHub action is not needed, as all upload functionality is built into the plugin.

 ## Usage

 The Emerge upload action should be run on any event that should trigger a size analysis.
 Examples of this are: